kdtyler/CS-Job-Market-Analyzer/README.md

 # CIT591 Final Project: CS Job Market Analyzer
 Instruction on web scrapping:
-1. Download ChromeDriver - WebDriver for Chrome: https://sites.google.com/a/chromium.org/chromedriver/.
+1. Download ChromeDriver - WebDriver for Chrome: https://sites.google.com/a/chromium.org/chromedriver/

    Make sure the version of ChromeDriver is the same as the version of your Chrome browser.

-2. Download Selenium for Java: https://www.seleniumhq.org/download/.
+2. Download Selenium for Java: https://www.seleniumhq.org/download/

-3. Add external JARs to the project.
+3. Add external JARs to the project

    Right click on the project, click Build Path, click Configure Build Path and then click Add External JARs.